balancer/balancer-api/README.md

 ## GraphQL Requests

-You can run `npm run build` then run the script `node dist/scripts/graphql-query.js` to see example requests fetching pools from the API.
+You can run `npx tsx src/scripts/graphql-query.ts` to see example requests fetching pools from the API.

 ## Options